E-xyza/zigler/README.md

 - Linux
 - FreeBSD (tested, but not subjected to CI)
-- MacOS (I believe it works but is still offically untested)
+- MacOS (I believe it works but is still officially untested)

 - Nerves cross-compilation is supported out of the box.